AxelSteinhage/Astimate/README.md

 Contents:
 ---------

-README.txt				This file
-Astimate3_64_bit_avx2.exe   	UCI Engine for 64-Bit Windows and avx2 capable processors ready to use in an UCI-capable GUI (e.g. Arena)
-Astimate3_64_bit_no_avx2.exe	UCI engine for 64-Bit Windows and processors without avx2 Astimate3.cpp			Source code of Astimate3 in ANSI c Astimate.h				Header file with constant definitions required for compiling Astimate3.cpp Astimate.pos			Opening book containing around 22k positions generated from gm2600.bin Astimate.tre			Opening book containing around 400k positions network.nnue			NNUE-network (halfka_v2)
+Astimate3.cpp:			Source code of Astimate3 in ANSI c

+Astimate.h:			Header file with constant definitions required for compiling Astimate3.cpp

+Astimate.pos:			Opening book containing around 22k positions generated from gm2600.bin

+Astimate.tre:			Opening book containing around 400k positions

+network.nnue:			NNUE-network (halfka_v2)

 note: the opening book files and the header file are only required when compiling the source code on your own.
 At compile time, both books and the header constants are integrated in the executable so that in the engines-directory (e.g. of Arena) only the executable and network.nnue is required.
 Both books detect move transpositions.
 If the NNUE option is selected, the network.nnue file should be present in the same directory as the executable.